 Reserve Description and purpose Capital reserve (i) capital injection in excess of registered capital of Shanghai Pujiang Cable Co., Limited, Ossen Innovation Materials Co., Limited and Ossen (Jiujiang) New Materials Co., Limited. (ii) an amount due to Ossen Innovation Co., Ltd.("OSN") which originally owns 100% equity interests of Topchina Development Group Ltd. ("Topchina") that such liability would be waived and regarded as capital contribution when the Reorganisation and the carve-out of Topchina from OSN were completed, and the whole liability would be deemed as capital reserve as if it occurred for the Track Record Period.
 Statutory reserve Pursuant to relevant laws and regulations in the PRC, it is required to make appropriation from profit after taxation as reported in the PRC statutory financial statements to reserve fund at rates not less than 10% until the reserve fund balance reaches 50% of its registered capital.
 The reserve fund can only be used, upon approval by the relevant authority, to offset accumulated losses or increase capital.
 Merger reserve It represents the difference between the nominal value of shares issued by the Company and the aggregate fully paid registered capital of PRC subsidiaries acquired pursuant to the Group Reorganisation.
+FVTOCI reserve It represents the fair value gain or loss of bills receivables through other comprehensive income.
 Translation reserve Gains/losses arising on retranslating the net assets of foreign operations into presentation currency.
 Retained earnings Cumulative net gains and loss recognised in profit and loss.